Dame blanche (dessert)

-Dame blanche (French, "white lady") is the name used in Belgium and the Netherlands for a sweet dessert consisting of vanilla ice cream with whipped cream, and warm molten chocolate.
+Dame blanche (French, "fair lady" and literally, "white lady") is the name used in Belgium and the Netherlands for a sweet dessert consisting of vanilla ice cream with whipped cream and warm molten chocolate.
 In Germany and in Switzerland, the same type of dessert is known as a Coupe Dänemark.
 The dessert is similar to the American sundae.
-The original dish that was created by Auguste Escoffier actually consisted of almond milk ice cream, poached peach, lemon sorbet and white currants.
+The dish that was created by Auguste Escoffier originally consisted of almond milk ice cream, poached peach, lemon sorbet and white currants.